brunomlopes/isel-ravendb-2012-05-14/readme.markdown

 This is the source code for my "Document Databases and RavenDB" presentation at ISEL.
+It assumes stable version 888 of RavenDB.

 There are several branches, each representing one step in the presentation.